anodejs/anodejs/docs/SIMPLE_SETUP.md

 Those are parameters you need to change:
 * Instances - the number of instances (virtual machines).
 * Git.user - the name of buddy account on github and bitbucket (should be the same name for both).
 * Git.password - the password of buddy account on github and bitbucket (should be the same password for both). __IMPORTANT__: The user and the password should be URL encoded (e.g. '$' is '%24').
+Use http://meyerweb.com/eric/tools/dencoder/ to encode the password.
 * Bootstrap.Origin - the name of ANODE bootstrap repository to be used for the farm.
 Change the organization name.
 * Bootstrap.Branch - the branch of ANODE bootstrap repository be used for the farm.
 Leave it ```master```.
 * System.url - URL for ANODE system repository.
 It should point to ANODE system repository in your github ANODE organization.